Truck Accident Attorneys in Louisville

 - Report the truck accident to law enforcement.

-- Document all of your medical treatments, medical costs, doctor's appointments, personal account of the event, as well as the impact the accident has on your day-to-day life.
+- Document all your medical treatments, medical costs, doctor's appointments, and personal account of the event, as well as the impact the accident has on your day-to-day life.

 - Notify your insurance company about the truck accident.

 - Hire a knowledgeable truck accident attorney to help negotiate a fair settlement with the insurance carrier or file an personal injury or wrongful death lawsuit.

 As time passes, those involved in the truck accident can easily forget important details and information.
 Therefore, it is always advisable that you act sooner rather than later.